In a sustainable community, you can walk, roll, bike or bus to where your need to go

 - A “Minimum grid” of safe cycling routes - so that we can get where we need to go by bike.
 See the minimum grid recommended by the Sustainable Mobility Advisory Panel.

-- Better sidewalks and crossings - honouring Greater Sudbury’s municipal pedestrian charter , and resolution to become the most pedestrian friendly city in Ontario by 2015.
+- Better sidewalks and crossings - honouring Greater Sudbury’s municipal pedestrian charter, and resolution to become the most pedestrian friendly city in Ontario by 2015.
 Greater Sudbury uses a sidewalk priority index to decide which sidewalk gaps to fill first.

 Coalition for a Liveable Sudbury advocates for sustainable mobility in Greater Sudbury.
 We advocate for: better transit service, a minimum grid of cycling routes, walkable communities, complete streets, and shifting the focus to meeting the transportation needs of people, whatever mode they choose, and whatever their age, ability or circumstance.

-We are a member of the Sustainable Mobility Advisory Panel, which advises Council on achieving a transportation system where citizens can walk, cycle and/or use public transit efficiently and safely to get to their destinations.
+We were a member of the 2014-2018 Sustainable Mobility Advisory Panel, which advises Council on achieving a transportation system where citizens can walk, cycle and/or use public transit efficiently and safely to get to their destinations.